-Careers that are nontraditional for women (those in which women make up less than 25% of the workforce) include a wide array of diverse occupations.
-These short DVDs offer audiences an opportunity to hear dozens of women describe their work and what they like and don’t like about their jobs.
+Careers that are nontraditional for women include a wide array of diverse occupations and our DVDs offer audiences an opportunity to hear dozens of women describe their work and what they like and don’t like about their jobs.
 The women workers include police officers, firefighters, machinists, engineers, electronics technicians, entrepreneurs, carpenters, plumbers, painters, welders, and manufacturers.

 All of the Nontraditional Careers programs, career cards, and posters feature real women workers.
 “All speak confidently about the work they do and why they like it.
 The series underscores the excitement and growth potential of career choices and changes.
 The concept throughout is that the women who do the work are the experts” (Labor Studies Journal).